jianshu93/diskann-rs/README.md

 - Using the Vamana graph algorithm for index construction
 - Memory-mapping the index file for efficient disk-based access
 - Implementing beam search with medoid entry points
-- Supporting both Euclidean distance and Cosine similarity
+- Supporting Euclidean, Cosine, Hamming and other distance metrics via a generic distance trait
 - Maintaining minimal memory footprint during search operations

 ## Key Features

 - **Single-file storage**: All index data stored in one memory-mapped file
-- **Vamana graph construction**: Efficient graph building with α-pruning
+- **Vamana graph construction**: Efficient graph building with α-pruning, with rayon for concurrent and parallel construction
 - **Memory-efficient search**: Uses beam search that visits < 1% of vectors
-- **Distance metrics**: Support for both Euclidean and Cosine similarity
+- **Distance metrics**: Support for Euclidean, Cosine and Hamming similarity et.al. via [anndists](https://crates.io/crates/anndists).
+A generic distance trait that can be extended to other distance metrics
 - **Medoid-based entry points**: Smart starting points for search
 - **Parallel query processing**: Using rayon for concurrent searches
 - **Minimal memory footprint**: ~330MB RAM for 2GB index (16% of file size)